 specificity.
 You can spray the entire lawn with chemical - a systemic approach.
 The chemical sticks mainly on broad leaf plants.
 But this method

-also does harm to your soil, the ground water, and to beneficial plants and
+also does harm to the living soil, the ground water, and to beneficial plants and

-critters.
-(For the record, I hand pick them ... highly specific, but also
+(For the record, I hand pick them ... highly specific, but

 unrealistic on a large lawn!)